Encyclopaedia

 Prognathodes aculeatus

-A relatively hardy and adaptable Western Atlantic butterflyfish, known for its long snout and golden-orange coloration.
+A relatively hardy and adaptable Western Atlantic butterflyfish, renowned for its elongated snout and striking golden-orange coloration.

 Water Temperature